-5. Seek spiritual direction from your religious community (if you are open to this).
+- 5. Seek spiritual direction from your religious community (if you are open to this).
 Overcoming a negative worldview involves an integration of psychological, philosophical, and often spiritual beliefs.
-Therefore, working with a trusted spiritual mentor along with a professional counselor can often be helpful.
+Therefore, working with a trusted spiritual mentor along with a professional counselor can often be helpful. - 6.
+Develop a good support system.
 A primary way in which individuals regulate emotion is through social-emotional connection with safe people.
 Generally, safe people encourage, empathize, validate and listen well (Cloud & Townsend, 1995).
 This can help greatly in the management of stress.
 Therefore, it is important to develop and maintain a network of emotionally safe people (Cloud & Townsend, 1995).
 Life is too difficult to try to navigate alone.

-Cloud, H. & Townsend, J. (1995).
-Safe People: How to Find Relationships That Are Good for You and Avoid Those That Aren't.
-Grand Rapids, MI: Zondervan.

-Rohner, R.P. & Khaleque, A. (Eds.)
+- Cloud, H. & Townsend, J. (1995).
+Safe people: How to find relationships that are good for you and avoid those that aren't.
+Grand Rapids, MI: Zondervan. - Rohner, R.P. & Khaleque, A. (Eds.)
 (2005).
-Handbook for the Study of Parental Acceptance and Rejection, 4th edition.
-Storrs, CT: Rohner Research Publications.

-Rohner, R.P. & Rising, D.G.
+Handbook for the study of parental acceptance and rejection, 4th edition.
+Storrs, CT: Rohner Research Publications. - Rohner, R.P. & Rising, D.G.
 (2020).
 The acceptance-rejection syndrome.
 In D.G.
 Rising & R.P.
-Rohner, Recovery from Rejection: A Manual of Client Handouts for Clinical Practice.
-Storrs, CT: Rohner Research Publications.

-Worthington Jr., E. L. (2003).
-Forgiving and Reconciling: Bridges to Wholeness and Healing.
-Downers Grove, III.: InterVarsity Press.
+Rohner, Recovery from rejection: A manual of client handouts for clinical practice.
+Storrs, CT: Rohner Research Publications. - Worthington Jr., E. L. (2003).
+Forgiving and reconciling: Bridges to wholeness and healing.
+Downers Grove, Ill.: InterVarsity Press.